 The ULAT’s Table of Contents presents the lessons and topics dealt with each year.
 In order to complete the study of all the lessons for a particular year, it is assumed that the teacher has 180 class periods per year with the students and that those classes last at least 45 minutes.
 By looking at the quantity of yearly lessons found in the Table of Contents, teachers can get a good idea of where they should be in their work with students at any point of the school year.

-As for the creation of specific lesson plans for a particular week or month, since ULAT students range in age from elementary to high school students, the duration of class periods varies from school to school and since student comprehension and mastery will be different from one classroom to the next and from one school to the next, no single, specific schedule can be provided.
-However, the ULAT suggests a sequence of activities that takes into consideration the “four pillars” (effective curriculum, first person sharing, storytelling and cross-cultural relationship building) of the successful world language program and ensures that all of these elements are present on a regular basis.
+As for the creation of specific lesson plans for a particular week or month, since ULAT students range in age from elementary to high school students, the duration of class periods varies from school to school and student comprehension and mastery will be different from one classroom to the next and from one school to the next, no single, specific schedule can be provided.
+However, the ULAT proposes that teachers follow a sequence of activities that takes into consideration the “four pillars” (effective curriculum, first person sharing, storytelling and cross-cultural relationship building) of the successful world language program and ensures that all of these elements are present on a regular basis.

 The 5-Day Lesson Plan Sequence

 When a new grammatical or vocabulary topic is introduced in the ULAT, there is a sequence of activities a teacher does well to respect.
 For a detailed explanation of each of these steps, see “Detailed Explanation” below.
 Otherwise, here is a simple explanation of one week’s routine:

-Day 1: Use a “hook” to introduce the new vocabulary or structure, relating it to your own life, and then show the lesson’s instructional video (or make your own presentation).
+Day 1 (topic presentation): Use a “hook” to introduce the new vocabulary or structure, relating it to your own life, and then show the lesson’s instructional video (or make your own presentation).

-Day 2: Drill the students on the lesson’s gestures and exercises for oral participation credit.
+Day 2 (topic reinforcement): Drill the students on the lesson’s gestures and exercises for oral participation credit.

-Day 3: Continue drilling the gestures and content, then move into open-ended discussion, for oral participation credit, which enables the students to connect the content with their own personal lives.
+Day 3 (topic reinforcement): Continue drilling the gestures and content, then move into open-ended discussion, for oral participation credit, which enables the students to connect the content with their own personal lives.